sfeng77/damogu/README.md

-# Personal Hobby Site

-A small Flask application that serves a personal homepage, polished hobby showcase, and a simple function execution demo.
-The stack stays intentionally light so you can iterate quickly.
+﻿# The Purrtotype Lab

+A small Flask site for experiments, hobbies, and cozy updates.
+The layout includes a hero landing page, a Markdown-powered notes section, and a simple function demo for future tinkering.

 ## Features

-- Hero landing section with personal introduction and social handles
+- Hero landing section with social links and a dark/light theme toggle
+- Notes hub that renders Markdown files from the content/ directory into pages
-- Styled hobbies grid using Bootstrap 5 cards and custom CSS
+- Styled hobby cards and reusable UI components built on Bootstrap 5
-- Test page that demonstrates triggering server-side Python functions via AJAX
+- Test page that showcases triggering server actions via AJAX
-- Ready-to-deploy configuration for Vercel
+- Ready-to-deploy configuration for Vercel (including favicons and PWA manifest)

 ## Requirements

 - Python 3.8+

-## Setup
+## Local Setup

 1. Create and activate a virtual environment:
    `ash